brry/rdwd/README.md

 ```

 You can also select datasets with the [interactive map](https://cran.r-project.org/package=rdwd/vignettes/mapDWD.html).
-Installation instructions and more examples are available in the [package vignette](https://cran.r-project.org/package=rdwd/vignettes/rdwd.html).
+A general introduction to `rdwd` is available in the [package vignette](https://cran.r-project.org/package=rdwd/vignettes/rdwd.html).
 Long actual-usage examples can be found in the [use cases vignette](https://cran.r-project.org/package=rdwd/vignettes/cases.html).

 ```R